cppmyk/layerzero-bridger/README.md

 - Bridge via Stargate
 - Complete randomization of paths and timings.
 No patterns
 - Simultaneous operation of multiple accounts in different threads
+- Automatic refuel from the Okex exchange (withdraw of the native token to pay gas)
 ### Usage
 1. Install Python 3.9.2 (another version is possible, but I can't vouch for it)
 2. Go to the directory with the repository (you will probably have a different path):